 - i.
 One of Sirota's products is an Ethics Survey, which assesses the culture of integrity in an organization.
-In addition, most of our broad-based employee opinion surveys include items measuring employees' views of their own organization's performance on such critical areas as "being ethical in its business dealings."
+In addition, most of our broad-based employee opinion surveys include items measuring employees' views of their own organization's performance on such critical areas as "being ethical in its business dealings." - ii.

-ii.
-Sirota includes on its website prominent mention of the Clohal Compact and our support for its - ii.
 Sirota includes on its website prominent mention of the Global Compact and our support for its principles. - iii.
 Sirota passes the strictest global requirements regarding the protection of human subjects in our survey work, and the privacy of the information we gather.
-We hold "Safe Harbor" status in the European Union (EU).
+We continue to hold "Safe Harbor" status in the European Union (EU) and reaffirm our commitment to he EU principles annually.